abingdonpta/abingdonpta/content/docs/budget/_index.md

 ### 🍿 Outdoor Movie Nights

 The PTA would like to hold outdoor movie nights this year.

+### 🧺 5th Grade Picnic

+5th grade teachers intend to have a picnic for their students to mark the end of their time at Abingdon.

+### 🚌 5th Grade Field Trip

+The PTA allocated funds for a potential field trip for 5th grade students.

 ## 🙏 Staff Appreciation